 Our Debating Parrots course is a beginner level program.

 This course assumes no particular knowledge – students are more than welcome to join the program with little (or even no) debating experience.
 Everyone has to start somewhere, and there is no better time than the present.

-Noting this, the program is also appropriate for students who have already completed our Debating Wallabies term program, as it focuses on ‘Policy’ style debates, rather than the simpler ‘Value’ style debates covered in that course.
-We would also recommend that students who have previously completed our Debating Hummingbirds holiday program give the Debating Parrots program a chance, as it goes into more depth than the holiday programs.
+Noting this, the program is also appropriate for students who have already completed our Debating Wallabies term program, as it focuses on ‘Policy’ style debates, rather than the more straightforward ‘value-based’ style debates covered in that course.
+We would also recommend that students who have previously completed our Debating Hummingbirds holiday program give the Debating Parrots program a chance, as it goes into more depth on various concepts than the holiday programs.

-In addition, this program is also appropriate for students who have previously completed our Public Speaking Parrots term program or Public Speaking Hummingbirds or Public Speaking Hawks holiday programs – debating and public speaking are very different skills, and whilst both will help develop confidence, students will definitely get plenty out of doing both programs.
+In addition, this program is also appropriate for students who have previously completed our Public Speaking Parrots term program, or Public Speaking Hummingbirds or Public Speaking Hawks holiday programs – debating and public speaking are very different skills, and whilst both will help develop confidence, students will get plenty out of doing both programs.

 That said, if your child already has already completed our Debating Hawks holiday program or our Debating Wombats term program, has formal debating training from another provider or is already receiving coaching as part of a school team, they may get more out of our more advanced Debating Pelicans program – please get in touch if you’d like to discuss what’s best for your child!

 Over the course of the term, students will have the opportunity to: